videolan/libvlcsharp/README.md

 ## Samples

-For more advanced samples, have a look at [libvlcsharp-samples](https://code.videolan.org/mfkl/libvlcsharp-samples).
-It currently includes:
+For more advanced samples, have a look at [libvlcsharp-samples](https://code.videolan.org/mfkl/libvlcsharp-samples) with apps such as:

 - [Chromecast sample](https://code.videolan.org/mfkl/libvlcsharp-samples/tree/master/Chromecast): Discover chromecasts on your local network and select one for playback in 100% shared code (Xamarin.Forms, iOS/Android).
 - [Record HLS sample](https://code.videolan.org/mfkl/libvlcsharp-samples/tree/master/RecordHLS): Simple .NET Core CLI app which shows how to record an HLS stream to the filesystem.